unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/goals.rst

 Phase 2 Goal
 ------------

- * Update A-S to make it more usable for Bible translators so that speakers of English as a second language can use it, and so that it can be translated into other world languages (called LWCs [languages of wider communicatation] or GLs [gateway languages]) and used by mother-tongue translators of minority languages who can access those languages.
+ * Update A-S to make it more usable for Bible translators so that speakers of English as a second language can use it, and so that it can be translated into other world languages (called LWCs [languages of wider communication] or GLs [gateway languages]) and used by mother-tongue translators of minority languages who can access those languages.

 In keeping with that goal, we need to make the following changes to A-S:

-1. Translate and spell out Latin abbreviations (this can be done programmatically)
+1. Translate and spell out all abbreviations, Latin or English (see :ref:`Abbreviations`)
 2. Update any archaic English
 3. Write definitions to accompany A-S glosses
 4. Delete any references to other English reference books (e.g. MM, Blass, Jannaris), since these will not be available to the users of our lexicon
 5. Make sure that the information from A-S is in the correct place in the markdown file.
 Examples include Glosses that were put in the Definition field or Explanation field.

-.. note:: Explanation is for comments to explain a word’s usage.
+.. note:: Explanation is optional data for Phase 2 of the project but is used for comments to explain a word’s usage.

-Here is an example of an entry before and after editing:
+The full syntax for these lemma files is defined in Markdown (see :ref:`Markdown`).
+Here is an example of a lemma file before and after editing:

 BEFORE
 ~~~~~~